peaBerberian/wasp-hls/doc/API/Position_Control/getMinimumPosition.md

 If no content is currently loaded, `getMinimumPosition` will return `undefined`.

-Note that this minimum position might evolve over time, depdending on the type of content being played.
+Note that this minimum position might evolve over time, depending on the type of content being played.
 More information on this in this documentation page.

 ## About "playlist time"